A Girls Guide to Cars

 Tech, Tech, and More Tech

-The Escalade is a command center and no matter what you need to stay connected to while you’re on the go, the Escalade has it and then some.
+The Escalade is a command center.
+No matter what you need to stay connected to while you’re on the go, the Escalade has it and then some.

 Luxury SUVs Have Luxury Price Tags

 But, that’s the price.
-If you have the money to spend if you’re partial to the Cadillac brand, and if you are willing to pay for those extra touches of luxury, this might be your car.
-You can probably argue that a Suburban or a Tahoe might be just as good, but as good as they are, they’re not going to rise to the level of luxury that a Cadillac Escalade does.
-The Escalade is definitely a status symbol of an SUV and people definitely take notice and maybe even look at you differently.
-You know…like they look at someone who can shell out nearly a hundred grand on their ride.
+If you have the money to spend, or if you’re partial to the Cadillac brand, and if you are willing to pay for those extra touches of luxury, this might be your car.
+You can probably argue that a Suburban or a Tahoe might be just as good.
+However, as good as they are, they’re not going to rise to the level of luxury that a Cadillac Escalade does.
+The Escalade is definitely a status symbol of an SUV.
+People take notice and maybe even look at you differently.
+You know, like they look at someone who can shell out nearly a hundred grand on their ride.

 Read more: Why your next road trip car just might be a truck